N-Nithishkumar/Meme-Generator/README.md

+# 🎭 Meme Generator – React App

-A guided React project developed using class-based components to build a simple meme generator.
-It allows users to enter text and automatically places it on a randomly selected meme template, helping me understand component structure, state handling, and basic UI interactions in React.
+A guided **React project built using class-based components** that allows users to create memes by entering custom text and applying it to randomly selected meme templates.
+This project helps in understanding **component structure, state management, and UI interactions** in React.

-1. Give ur ingredient that u have with u.
-2. Recipe will be served for ur ingredients.
+---

+## 🚀 Project Overview

+This Meme Generator app works in a simple and fun way:

+1. **Give your ingredients** – Enter top and bottom text (your ideas).
+2. **Recipe is served** – The app automatically places your text on a randomly selected meme image.

+It turns your words into a meme instantly 😄

+---

+## 🛠️ Features

+- 🎲 Random meme image generator
+- ✏️ Custom top & bottom text input
+- 🔄 Real-time meme preview
+- 🧠 Uses React class-based components
+- ⚡ State handling for dynamic UI updates

+---

+## 🧩 Technologies Used

+- React (Class Components)
+- JavaScript
+- HTML
+- CSS

+---

+## 🧪 What I Learned

+- React component structure
+- Managing state using `this.state` and `setState()`
+- Handling user input
+- Updating UI dynamically
+- Working with external data (meme images)

+---

+## 📸 How It Works

+1. User enters meme text.
+2. User clicks the **Generate Meme** button.
+3. A random meme template is selected.
+4. The entered text is placed on the meme.

+---

+## 🖥️ How to Run